 “What about your dad?”
 Marcel asked with a grin.

 “He is awesome.
-The funny thing is that, after I lost him, I started to fantasize about him.
-Throughout my childhood, he was like an invisible friend to me.
-When I got to know that he would be resurrected…” Levi paused, getting emotional.
+The funny thing is that growing up I used to fantasize about how would be like.
+When I got the confirmation that he would be resurrected…” Levi paused, getting emotional.

 “Let me guess.
 You cried like a baby again?”
 Marcel said, trying to be funny.

 “Like a baby without a mother, man!
 Seriously!”
-Levi confirmed, laughing with tears in his eyes.
+Levi said, laughing with tears in his eyes.
 “I just couldn’t believe it.
-It was completely unexpected.
-I didn’t get to know my father growing up.
 I had no idea if he would qualify for resurrection, you know?”